Generalizing Riemann curvature to Regge metrics: Introduction

-Another perspective to contextualize the contemporary advancements in Regge finite elements is within the framework of \emph{finite element exterior calculus} (FEEC) \cite{arnold06, arnold10}.
-The recognition of the utility of discrete spaces featuring constant metric tensors with continuous tangential-tangential components dates back to Sorkin \cite{Sorkin75}.
+From the numerical analysis side, many of these constructions admit a clean expression in \emph{finite element exterior calculus} (FEEC) \cite{arnold06, arnold10}.
+Here, a \emph{Regge metric} can be viewed as a piecewise flat tensor field with continuous tangential--tangential components across faces.
+This recognition dates back to Sorkin \cite{Sorkin75}.
 Christiansen introduced subsequent developments in finite element structures for Regge calculus in \cite{Christiansen04}, and these elements gained popularity in FEEC under the designation ``Regge finite elements''~\cite{li18}.
 Regge elements approximating metric and strain tensors were further extended to arbitrary polynomial orders on triangles, tetrahedra, and higher-dimensional simplices in \cite{li18}, as well as quadrilaterals, hexahedra, and prisms in \cite{Neun21}.
-The effectiveness of Regge elements in discretizing portions of the Kr\"oner complex or the elasticity complex was explored in \cite{AH21, Christiansen11,Hauret13}.
+The effectiveness of Regge elements in discretizing portions of the Kr\"oner complex or the elasticity complex was explored in \cite{AH21, Christiansen11, Hauret13}.
 Notably, properties of Regge elements were leveraged to devise a method circumventing membrane locking for general triangular shell elements in~\cite{NS21}.